KnowEnG/DRaWR/README.md

 ...
 ```

 The default behavior of the DRaWR method is to do no cross-validation.
-The performance values reported above is the training AUROC.
-For a better estimate of performce, DRaWR should be run with cross validation.
-To do this, the user just needs to specify the number of folds ('nfolds')
+The performance values reported above are the 'training' AUROCs.
+For a better estimate of performance, DRaWR should be run with cross validation.
+To do this, the user just needs to specify the number of folds ('nfolds').
+For example, 10-fold cross-validation:

-For example,
 ```
 DRaWR(possetfile = "setlists/dmel_possets12.list.txt",
     unifile = "gene_sets/universes/dmel.ids.uni.txt",